 We know from surviving contracts that patrons often demanded the artist use ultramarine, specifically demanding the blue had to come from ‘first extractions’.
 An example of which can be found on the internet with the founder of the Venetian school of painting, under the name Paolo Veneziano.
 This painter used the precious lapis lazuli for Mary’s robe.
 In the first room you will see several panels with much gold in the background and also much ultramarine blue, but the latter exclusively in Mary’s blue robe.
-A comparison between the two Marys with child by Paolo and Lorenzo shows a human element creeping in.
-In this respect, Lorenzo was clearly influenced by Giotto.

 In addition to works by Paolo Veneziano, this big room is also home to works by Jacobello del Fiore, Giovanni da Bologna, Michele Giambono and Antonio Vivarini, who we will later encounter in several churches, and Lorenzo Veneziano who was trained in Paolo Veneziano’s studio.
 In rooms 2 to 5 we have arrived in the early Renaissance.
 Room 2 has three large works that depict a typically Venetian theme, the sacra conversazione, a conversation among saints.
 The work by Giovanni Bellini has been positioned between two other ‘sacred conversations’, on the right Giambattista Cima da Conegliano’s ‘Madonna and Child Enthroned with Saints’ and on the left Vittore Carpaccio’s ‘Presentation of the Virgin’.
 Giovanni’s work in the centre made an enormous impression and the work, which originally hung in San Giobbe in Venice, became trendsetting for many later painters, as can be seen in this panel by Vittore.